Laureation 2017 (Part 2 of my Bluegrass State Trilogy)

 And Weller bourbon is one tasty elixir.

-On my very first trip to Frankfurt,
+On my very first trip to Frankfort,

 Past the old governor's mansion I stroll.